paulhibbitts/oeglobal-demo-wednesday-live-docsify-this/pages/create-and-host-a-markdown-file.md

 4. Visit [Docsify-This.net](https://docsify-this.net), paste the URL into the **Markdown File URL** field
 5. Select your page options (e.g., Docsify Sidebar), and tap **Publish as a Web Page** to generate your web page for sharing or embedding

+Once the template files are in your GitHub account, you can modify them to suit your specific needs.

 ---

 ## Editing Files on the Desktop